Put yourself back in the early years of railway history.

-Not only the safety played a significant role in the development of the Stirling engine; the fact that the fuel consumption of the Stirling engine was lower than of steam engines was important, as well.
+Not only the safety played a significant role in the development of the Stirling engine; the fact that the fuel consumption of stirling engines was lower than that of steam engines was important, as well.
 The first Stirling engine was used in 1818 to run a water pump in a mine.

 Towards the end of the 19th century the Stirling engine was used as a source of energy in private houses.
-At the end of the 20th century approximately a quarter million Stirling engines was used all around the world as energy sources for fans or small appliances like sewing machines.
+At the end of the 20th century approximately a quarter million hot air engines were used all around the world as energy sources for fans or small appliances like sewing machines.

 In the 1930s the Dutch company Philips developed the Stirling engine further so that it could function as an easy to handle and portable power source for radios.
 In this connection the Philips Stirling engine was developed and contained various reforms compared to the previous model.